-If you have been hurt by a dog through no fault of your own you have the right to be compensated.
-Dogs are “man’s best friend.”
-But owning a dog is a responsibility and when man does not control his dog, he is responsible for the dog.
+If you have been hurt by a dog you have the right to be compensated.
+Owning a dog is a responsibility and when an owner does not control their dog, they are responsible.

 Wright & Associates has recovered over a million dollars for victims of dog attacks.

 Given the complexities of the law surrounding dog attacks, you need an experienced lawyer to help you prosecute your claims.
 Wright & Associates encourages you to schedule a free initial consultation in which our team can review the facts of your case, offer a frank assessment and recommend the best course of action.
 Use the contact form on this website or call 614-715-4686 to make an appointment.

 - Q: Who is liable for a dog attack?